Steve Blackman: Early storylines (1997-2000)

-Blackman started feuding with the Nation of Domination in early 1998 and achieved great success by defeating the likes of The Rock and Faarooq.
-In his attempts to combat the Nation of Domination he teamed up with Ken Shamrock.
-Blackman and Shamrock teamed with former Nation member Faarooq at Unforgiven: In Your House to defeat The Rock, D-Lo Brown and Mark Henry.
-Eventually, Blackman and Shamrock split to pursue singles success, both men entered the King of the Ring in 1998 but would never get to face each other because Blackman lost to Marc Mero, Shamrock won the tournament.
-During this time he would develop a reputation for doing run-ins during matches where one of the participants would cheat by having a run-in done in his favor, thus earning him the nickname "The Peacemaker" from the announce team.
-Blackman competed in the WWF Brawl for All tournament and once again came up against Marc Mero, this time however Blackman defeated him but would have to withdraw due to injury, allowing Mero to advance by default.
-Blackman came to the aid of Shamrock when he was being beat down by Owen Hart and Dan Severn.
+On the August 17, 1998 episode of Raw, Blackman came to the aid of Shamrock when he was being beat down by Owen Hart and Dan Severn.
 For his efforts Shamrock suplexed Blackman and in retaliation Blackman suplexed Shamrock back.
 This would lead to Blackman and Shamrock facing each other in the first round of the WWF Intercontinental Championship tournament which was won by Shamrock.
 At WWF Capital Carnage, Blackman took on Shamrock for the WWF Intercontinental Championship and lost.
 Blackman would eventually turn heel after siding with then-heel Shane McMahon.
 During his run as a heel, he brought a gym bag full of martial arts weapons with him to the ring, including kendo shinai.
 Blackman would attempt to use the weapons in the bag during or after the match.
 After a short hiatus, Blackman returned as the hired hitman of Vince McMahon to take out Ken Shamrock and cost Shamrock the King of the Ring in 1999.
 This led to an iron circle match at Fully Loaded 1999 and a lion's den match at SummerSlam 1999, both of which Shamrock won.

 On the Smackdown after SummerSlam, Blackman interfered in Shamrock's match against Val Venis and afterwards Shamrock knocked Blackman out.
 Once Blackman regained consciousness, he destroyed Venis with his signature Nunchucks.
 Blackman was set to face Venis and D-Lo Brown with Mark Henry, however, Henry failed to show making it a handicap match.
 Annoyed by Henry, he challenged him for the WWF European Championship and during the match Val Venis would attack Blackman with a kendo stick, costing him the match.
 During a match on SmackDown while Blackman was in the ring, Venis came to the ring switched Blackman's weapon bag with an identical bag.
 When Blackman went into what he thought was his bag for a weapon, he instead pulled out a sex toy.
 Their feud culminated in a match at Unforgiven 1999 where Venis defeated Blackman.